-Teaching staff regularly ask their counterparts in the professional field for advice with regard to the design and content of the programmes.
-This ensures that our graduates' knowledge remains in step with the requirements of the job market.
+Teaching staff regularly ask their counterparts in the professional field for advice with regard to the design and content

 1.3.8 Objectives

 The strategic plan (1.3.3) for the upcoming years sets out the educational goals of TU Delft.
 TU Delft will maintain its focus on providing world class education.